 The resultant pulp:

 Some improvements were needed.
-First of all, I obtained a proper length of steel to form the axle, and bought two .
-The wooden pulley was replaced with a spoked wheel taken from an old pram.
+First of all, I obtained a proper length of steel to form the axle, and bought two pillow block bearings from Ebay.
+The wooden pulley was also replaced with a spoked wheel taken from an old pram.

 This time I also added an electrical on/off switch in a convenient location.
 The previous version was simply switched off by unplugging it from the wall!

 A new lid was added; the previous one had been broken during the move from the UK.
-By the way, if you don't have an angled screwdriver like the one shown in the photo, it is an exceedingly useful tool for dealing with screws in confined spaces (the hinge screws next to the motor, for example!)
-The screwdriver is not that expensive: Angled Screwdriver Kit
+By the way, if you don't have a right-angled screwdriver like the one shown in the photo, it is an exceedingly useful tool for dealing with screws in confined spaces (the hinge screws next to the motor, for example!)
+The screwdriver is not that expensive.

 A closer view of the self-centering pillow block bearing.
 The pram wheel has a neat mechanism for attaching it to the axle; the spring-loaded button in the hub is attached to a steel rod which fits into a shallow hole in the axle.
 To remove, simply lift the button.